Macabresoft/Macabre2D/README.md

-# Macabre2D (Macabresoft.MonoGame)
+# Macabre2D (Macabresoft.Macabre2D)

 Common MonoGame functionality used across Macabresoft products.
 A framework built on top of another framework.
 Will eventually be a full-fledged editor/engine.

 ## Supported Platforms

-Macabresoft.MonoGame.Core2D and its sample projects have been confirmed to run on modern Windows, MacOS, and Linux (Ubuntu) as of 2020.
+Macabresoft.Macabre2D.Framework and its sample projects have been confirmed to run on modern Windows, MacOS, and Linux (Ubuntu) as of 2020.
 The only exception is the Avalonia project, which still has a dependency on DirectX.

 ## Git LFS